-The release-recapture design used to estimate dam passage survival at John Day Dam consisted of a novel combination of a virtual release (V_1) of fish at the face of the dam and a paired release below the dam (Figure 2.1) (Skalski et al. 2010a, 2010b).
-Tagged fish were released above John Day Dam to supply a source of fish known to have arrived alive at the face of the dam.
+The release-recapture design used to estimate dam passage survival at Bonneville Dam consisted of a novel combination of a virtual release (V_1) of fish at the face of the dam and a paired release below the dam (Figure 2.1) (Skalski et al. 2010a, 2010b).
+Tagged fish released at five sites upstream of Bonneville Dam were used to supply a source of fish known to have arrived alive at the face of the dam.
+Upstream release sites were near Roosevelt, Washington (rkm 390), which is 41 km upstream of John Day Dam; the John Day Dam tailrace (rkm 346); Celilo, Oregon (rkm 325); The Dalles Dam tailrace (rkm 307); and Hood River, Oregon (rkm 275).
 By releasing the fish far enough upstream, they should have arrived at the dam in a spatial pattern typical of run-of-river (ROR) fish.
-This virtual-release group was then used to estimate survival through the dam and part of the way through the next reservoir (i.e., river kilometer [rkm] 325) (Figure 2.1).
-To account and adjust for this extra reach mortality, a paired release below John Day Dam (i.e., R_2 and R_3) (Figure 2.1) was used to estimate survival in that segment of the reservoir below the dam.
+This virtual-release group was then used to estimate survival through the dam and some distance beyond (i.e., rkm 161) (Figure 2.1).
+The location for the detection array at rkm 161 was chosen so that there was little or no chance of detecting fish that died during dam passage and floated downriver with still active tags.
+To account and adjust for this extra reach mortality, we made paired releases below Bonneville Dam in the tailrace at R_2 and in the tailwater near Knapp, Washington at R_3 (Figure 2.1), to estimate survival in that river segment below the dam.
 Dam passage survival was then estimated as the quotient of the survival estimates for the virtual release to that of the paired release.
-The sizes of the releases of the acoustically tagged fish used in the dam passage survival estimates are summarized in Table 2.1.
+The sizes of the releases of the acoustic-tagged fish used in the dam passage survival estimates are summarized in Table 2.1.